 This passage could well serve as a sort of locus classicus for Lionel Trilling’s troubled relationship with liberalism and, more generally, the Enlightenment.
 He presented himself as a critic — and certainly not an enemy — whose aim was to save both from their own worst tendencies.
 But, at the same time, it is far from clear that he was particularly well-informed about what either liberalism or the Enlightenment might have involved.
 Because I work in a trade where the latter failing tends to matter more than the former (good intentions are nice, but accurate footnotes are better), I am one of those philistines who (pace Adam Kirsch) is not inclined to think that Trilling “still matters.”9

 The “counter-Enlightenment” that Barrett sighted in Trilling’s rejoinder was, as he went on to note, a somewhat peculiar construction: “the line of Blake, Burke, and Wordsworth” with a bit of Pascal thrown in for good measure.
-Barrett based this characterization on a paragraph in Trilling’s rejoinder that, briefly and somewhat uncomfortably, attempted to explain his own stance toward the Enlightenment.
+Barrett based this characterization on a paragraph in Trilling’s rejoinder that, briefly and somewhat uncomfortably, sought to summarize his stance toward the Enlightenment.

 … although I would add the proviso that we must be careful not to confuse with its source the present issue we inquire into, I agree with Mr. Barrett that something is to be gained by a historical reprise.
 And I myself habitually keep the Enlightenment in my thought and reading, having been led to do so a good many years ago by the necessities of dealing with Matthew Arnold’s situation.
 I don’t say this with any pride in my special historical vision, for I conceive that the whole of modern literature has been an inquiry into the values of the Enlightenment.
 The inquiry began with Rousseau; indeed, if Montaigne has any part in the liberal tradition — and whose part is finer? — then the inquiry began with Pascal’s attack on Montaigne.
 In ways too numerous to mention here in detail, the inquiry has continued up to the present, and the contemporary literature which by common consent is of the greatest stature follows in the line of Blake, Burke and Wordsworth (654).